jchai002/choir-justice-supplies/us/en/ooma-office-feature-summary.markdown

 ## Account features

+### Unlimited domestic calling

+Unlimited calls to cell phones and landlines in the United States and Canada are free.

+### IP phone included

+The monthly fee for each Ooma Office user includes an IP phone rental.
+IP phones are shipped directly to the WeWork facility of your choice, and are preconfigured with all of the user's information.
+All you need to do is plug the phone in at a WeWork facility.

 ### Support for multiple users

 Ooma Office scales so that every employee can have his or her own extension, direct phone number, fax line, and voicemail.
 [Learn more](/us/en/setting-up-extensions).